paduagroup/tutorial-lmp/README.md

         read_data data-p.lmp extra/special/per/atom 6

-LAMMPS will exit with a message.
+LAMMPS will exit with a message telling you this.

-Follow the progress:
+Follow the progress of the run:

         tail -f out-p.lmp